sidney-eliot/3d-artists-handbook/content/post/rendering.md

 >
 >A good option for artworks.

-## Render Resolution/ Aspect Ratio
+## Render Resolution & Aspect Ratio

 Firstly, one should look at what device will be viewing the art.
 Most displays of PCs, laptops, phones, TVs except for tablets, will have an aspect ratio of exactly 16:9 or be close to that ratio (Most tablets have an aspect ratio of 4:3).